oddbird/oddsite/content/2018/01/03/introducing-herman.rst

     ///   }

-Herman supports `all SassDoc annotations`_, and we've added style guide features of our own…
+Herman supports `all SassDoc annotations`_, and we've added style guide features of our own...

 .. _all SassDoc annotations: http://sassdoc.com/annotations/